JANE ZHANG

 DEVELOPMENT

 For the logo, I wanted to keep it relatively simple while adding a moment of surprise at the end to establish the connection between the logo and worms.
-Because the logo was much simpler, I wanted to make use of motifs that could refer to different aspects of both worms and music.
+Because the logo was much simpler, I wanted to make use of motifs that could refer to different aspects of both worms and music in the teaser.
 I used lines to reference the shape of worms and the musical staff, and pulsating motion for musical beats and the squirming nature of worms.
 Waves could allude to musical vibrations, string instruments, and sound waves, but also the jittery, wiggly movement of worms.
 I also made the musical notes double as segments of a worm body.